sylus-squared/skidX/README.md

 ![](images/logo.png)
 # skidX
 **Important note**
-*This project is currently at a very early stage and when done will only be a proof of concept.
+*This project is currently at a very early stage and when done will only be a proof of concept (code coming soon).
 Because of this I would not recommend using this any time soon.
 It will most likely be insecure and resource intensive (especially on the sandbox VM).* <br />
 # What is it?
 skiX is a self hosted malware analysis environment for malicious minecraft mods.
 There are many other online sandboxes for analysing traditional malware, however, due to the fact that minecraft is a requirement to execute the mod, none of them work with minecraft mods :( <br />